Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Results

-where $\kappa$ is the dust opacity, $\accparam \equiv (3/4)\,(F_{0} \langle Q \rangle_{\rm ext}\, /c )/(\rhobase\,\cs^{2})$ is the dimensionless dust acceleration parameter, and we assume that $c_s/c \sim 10^{-5}$ ($\rm T_{gas} \sim 1000\, K$), matching the assumptions used in our simulations.
-In addition, for simplicity we assume that the grains all have the median grain-size ($\grainsize \sim 0.1 \grainsizemax$) and not a grain-size spectrum.
+where $\kappa$ is the dust opacity, and we assume that $c_s/c \sim 10^{-5}$ ($\rm T_{gas} \sim 1000\, K$), matching the assumptions used in our simulations.
+For simplicity, we assume that the grains all have the median grain size ($\grainsize \sim 0.1 \grainsizemax$) and not a grain size spectrum.
 It is important to note that the expression above is sensitive to the value of $\tau_{\rm geo}$.
 When comparing our lowest optical depth simulation ($\rm N_H \sim 10^{22} \, cm^{-2}$) to our highest ($\rm N_H \sim 10^{26} \, cm^{-2}$), there is an increase of a factor of $10^{4}$ in $\tau_{\rm geo}$, which in turn results in a factor of $10^{6}$ in the ratio of the two timescales considered above.
-Therefore, in the higher optical depth case case, the radiation can no longer propagate fast enough to reach the material at the top of the box to maintain a constant flux.
+Therefore, in the higher optical depth case, the radiation can no longer propagate fast enough to reach the material at the top of the box to maintain a constant flux.
 Consequently, material at the ``top'' of the box in the ICs can fall down before radiation reaches it and the outflow propagation speed is limited not just by naive total acceleration but also photon transport time, resulting in a wind with a slower outflow velocity.
-However, despite the morphological change on large-scales, this effect mostly acts to reduce the vertical translation of material in the column at a given time, and has minimal effect on the internal properties of the outflow.
+However, despite the morphological change on large scales, this effect mostly acts to reduce the vertical translation of material in the column at a given time and has minimal effect on the internal properties of the outflow.